understyx/EllesmereUI/README.md

 An in-progress port of EllesmereUI for World of Warcraft: Wrath of the Lich King 3.3.5a.
 It is experimental and not yet ready for general use.

+NB!
+This isn't trying to be 1 to 1 backport of EllesmereUI.
+Sorry if somethings don't work.
+Somethings simply aren't possible on default WoTLK client..

 ## Installation

 1. Clone or copy this repository into your WoW `Interface/AddOns` directory as